huggingface/hub-docs/docs/hub/collections.md

 ### Deleting items from the collection

 To delete an item from a collection, click the trash icon on the right in the when you hover over an item with your mouse (1).
-To delete a whole collection, click delete on the right-hand menu (2) - you'll need to confirm this action.
+To delete the whole collection, click delete on the right-hand menu (2) - you'll need to confirm this action.

 ![Collection delete](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/collections/collection-delete.webp)